alx3dev/randpass/README.md

+### UNDER DEVELOPMENT

 # Randpass

-**Under Development**

 V-0.2.0:
-  - copy password with clipboard gem
+  - copy password in clipboard
   - add storage module

 Ruby random password generator.
-Generate password and copy into clipboard, or generate list and save as `.txt` file.
+Generate password and copy in clipboard, or generate list and save as `.txt` file.
-File is saved as plain text, it up to end-user to decide how to keep it safe.
+File is saved as plain text, it is up to end-user to decide how to secure it.

+Password is generated with `SecureRandom#base64` and a few special characters `! # * $ % _ @`

 ## Dependencies